 Thanks for your electrical wiring question Craig.

-How to Wire 3-Way and 4-Way Occupancy Sensors
+How to Wire a Occupancy Sensor Light Switch

 - Hi Craig, you have asked a great question.
 Consider installing 3 -way occupancy sensor switches that have a wide angle coverage and variable time delays.